Main Street Lending Program

-Congress recently passed the Paycheck Protection Program Flexibility Act that provides greater flexibility for PPP borrowers.
+The The Paycheck Protection Program Flexibility Act went into effect on June 5, 2020 to provide greater flexibility for PPP borrowers.
 Among other things, the bill:

-- Extends the forgiveness period for all PPP loans from 8 to 24 weeks from the date of origination;
+- Extended the forgiveness period for all PPP loans from 8 to 24 weeks from the date of origination;

-- Reduces the minimum amount that borrowers must devote to maintaining payroll from 75% to 60% in order to receive forgiveness;
+- Reduced the minimum amount that borrowers must devote to maintaining payroll from 75% to 60% in order to receive forgiveness;

-- Allows for maturity (i.e. 2 years) on previously made PPP loans to be extended by mutual agreement of the lender and the borrower;
+- Allowed for maturity (i.e. 2 years) on previously made PPP loans to be extended by mutual agreement of the lender and the borrower;

-- Modifies the rules related to when loan payments would begin for that portion of a loan that is not forgiven.
+- Modified the rules related to when loan payments would begin for that portion of a loan that is not forgiven.